 - A typical USAJobs federal resume template includes contact info, summary (or objective), work experience, education, and additional sections.

 - Tailoring your resume to the job description is the key to success.

 - Adding special info, such as GS codes, salary, citizenship, as well as extra documents, is crucial for getting hired.

 Now you have helpful tips and guidelines, as well as a clear federal resume template and a federal resume example.
 Need more help?
 Writing killer resumes that stand out is a skill that takes time to master.
-And our experts from affordable resume building service with vast experience in the resume writing business are here to help.
+And our experts from federal resume writing service with vast experience in the resume writing business are here to help.
 Invest in your career now to land a job with ease!